Employee Handbooks Improve Team Retention

 - Unexcused absenteeism or tardiness

 - Inability to follow through with duties

-While reviewing the Handbook, mention the use of an Exit Interview and both verbal and written warnings.
+While reviewing the Handbook, mention the use of an exit interview and both verbal and written warnings.
 Be sure managers are properly expressing expectations in job descriptions and teams are receiving training in their chosen area of expertise.

 Remember, Employee Handbooks benefit both the employer and employee.
 It is a win/win situation.
 Utilize the updated handbook at time of hire, when there is a disruption in policies or blatant misunderstanding, or at a time of employee unrest.
 Consider a breakfast meeting to annually review the employee handbook from cover to cover.
 Make sure employees sign off that they have read the information and that they understand the confidentiality policy.
 The signed documents are kept in their personnel files along with other paperwork.

 This is a brief overview of what to include in an Employee Handbook.
-CATALYST is available to help you review your current Handbook or create a customized, comprehensive new one.
+CATALYST VetPC is available to help you review your current Handbook or create a customized, comprehensive new one.
 Teams that are treated fairly, properly trained, supported in giving and receiving feedback and have a policy for team grievances may experience less turnover.

 An Employee Handbook is a valuable, useful tool.
 Team retention may improve when there is a guidebook to help in defining expectations of employment, outlining training and accountability.